Why Hydronic Underfloor Heating?

 Summer time heating is primarily used to maintain the DHW with excess heat passed through to supplement pool heating needs.

-Hydronic underfloor heating can be installed under a variety of floor surface finishes except for hard surfaces such as polished concrete.
-These include tile, stone, terrazzo, carpet, vinyl and timber.
+Hydronic underfloor heating can be installed under a variety of floor surface finishes including tile, stone, terrazzo, carpet, vinyl and timber to name a few.

 While each has its own specific requirement, timber needs to comply with the flooring supplier’s specifications to ensure that the timber surface is appropriate for under floor heating and that the controls will allow the setting of protective limits appropriate for each timber floor.